Enrisox/DevOps-CI-CD-Lab-Jenkins-Terraform-Ansible/docs/step5_Prometheus_and_Grafana.md

 4. I gave it a name (e.g., "Proxmox VM Monitoring").
 5. I clicked on "Import".

-Note: ID 1860 is a famous pre-made dashboard highly regarded for its ability to monitor Linux servers and Node Exporter.
-What is Node Exporter?
+**1860** is a famous pre-made dashboard highly regarded for its ability to monitor Linux servers and Node Exporter. <br>
+What is **Node exporter**?
 It is a "sensor" that runs on a server and reads the system status (CPU, RAM, disk, network, etc.), making it readable for Prometheus.

 ![Prometheus Dashboard](../imgs/prometheus-dashboard.png)